SolidStackDE/Booky/privacy-policy-booky.md

 #### 2.2 Export and import
 If you use export/import, Booky creates or reads transfer files selected by you.
 Export files can include covers, depending on your choice.

-#### 2.3 ISBN lookup
+#### 2.3 ISBN and title lookup
-When you load book data via ISBN, the ISBN is sent to the Google Books API.
+When you load book data via ISBN or title search, the entered ISBN or title query is sent to the Google Books API.
 Request metadata (for example IP address) may be processed by Google under Google's own responsibility.

 #### 2.4 Cover downloads
 Missing covers can be downloaded in the background from available book metadata sources (for example Google Books/Open Library) and saved locally.